1985

 1986

-The OXBOW sweater was an institution and an expression of the brand's know-how.
-The POHONO model, named after an Native American tribe, appeared for the first time in the ’86 autumn-winter catalog.
-Initially adopted on snow-covered slopes by skiers and snowboarders, these winter sports enthusiasts also wore them proudly in the city.
+Originally adopted by skiers and snowboarders on snowy peaks, these sweaters quickly became a staple of streetwear.
 Made in France in the Tarn, these loose-fitting pieces made of thick Jacquard cotton fabrics with hand-drawn ethnic patterns in bright colors marked a revolution in the fashion world.

 1988